-12.2 System Reviews
+System Reviews

-- (1) A marketplace must annually engage a qualified party to conduct an independent systems review and prepare a report in accordance with established audit standards to ensure that the marketplace is in compliance with - (a) paragraph 12.1(a), - (b) section 12.1.1, and - (c) section 12.4. - (2) A marketplace must provide the report resulting from the review conducted under subsection (1) to - (a) its board of directors, or audit committee, promptly upon the report's completion, and - (b) the regulator or, in Québec, the securities regulatory authority, by the earlier of the 30th day after providing the report to its board of directors or the audit committee or the 60th day after the calendar year end.
+- 12.2 (1) On a reasonably frequent basis and, in any event, at least annually, a marketplace must engage one or more qualified external auditors to conduct an independent systems review and prepare a report in accordance with established audit standards and best industry practices that assesses the marketplace's compliance with

+- (a) paragraph 12.1(a),

+- (b) section 12.1.1, and

+- (c) section 12.4.

+- (2) A marketplace must provide the report resulting from the review conducted under subsection (1) to - (a) its board of directors, or audit committee, promptly upon the report's completion, and - (b) the regulator or, in Québec, the securities regulatory authority, by the earlier of - (i) the 30th day after providing the report to its board of directors or the audit committee, and - (ii) the 60th day after the report's completion.

-12.3 Marketplace Technology Requirements and Testing Facilities
+Marketplace Technology Requirements and Testing Facilities

-- (1) A marketplace must make publicly available all technology requirements regarding interfacing with or accessing the marketplace in their final form, - (a) if operations have not begun, for at least three months immediately before operations begin; and

-- (b) if operations have begun, for at least three months before implementing a material change to its technology requirements. - (2) After complying with subsection (1), a marketplace must make available testing facilities for interfacing with or accessing the marketplace, - (a) if operations have not begun, for at least two months immediately before operations begin; and - (b) if operations have begun, for at least two months before implementing a material change to its technology requirements. - (3) A marketplace must not begin operations before - (a) it has complied with paragraphs (1)(a) and (2)(a), - (b) its regulation services provider, if applicable, has confirmed to the marketplace that trading may commence on the marketplace, and - (c) the chief information officer of the marketplace, or an individual performing a similar function, has certified in writing to the regulator, or in Québec, the securities regulatory authority, that all information technology systems used by the marketplace have been tested according to prudent business practices and are operating as designed. - (3.1) A marketplace must not implement a material change to the systems referred to in section 12.1 before - (a) it has complied with paragraphs (1)(b) and (2)(a), and - (b) the chief information officer of the marketplace, or an individual performing a similar function, has certified in writing to the regulator, or in Québec, the securities regulatory authority, that the change has been tested according to prudent business practices and is operating as designed. - (4) Subsection (3.1) does not apply to a marketplace if the change must be made immediately to address a failure, malfunction or material delay of its systems or equipment if - (a) the marketplace immediately notifies the regulator, or in Québec, the securities regulatory authority, and, if applicable, its regulation services provider of its intention to make the change; and - (b) the marketplace publishes the changed technology requirements as soon as practicable.
+- 12.3 (1) A marketplace must make publicly available all technology requirements regarding interfacing with or accessing the marketplace in their final form, - (a) if operations have not begun, for at least three months immediately before operations begin; or - (b) if operations have begun, for at least three months before implementing a material change to its technology requirements. - (2) After complying with subsection (1), a marketplace must make available testing facilities for interfacing with or accessing the marketplace, - (a) if operations have not begun, for at least two months immediately before operations begin; or - (b) if operations have begun, for at least two months before implementing a material change to its technology requirements. - (3) A marketplace must not begin operations before - (a) it has complied with paragraphs (1)(a) and (2)(a), - (b) its regulation services provider, if applicable, has confirmed to the marketplace that trading may commence on the marketplace, and - (c) the chief information officer of the marketplace, or an individual performing a similar function, has certified in writing to the regulator, or in Québec, the securities regulatory authority, that all information technology systems used by the marketplace have been tested according to prudent business practices and are operating as designed. - (3.1) A marketplace must not implement a material change to the systems referred to in section 12.1 before - (a) it has complied with paragraphs (1)(b) and (2)(b), and - (b) the chief information officer of the marketplace, or an individual performing a similar function, has certified in writing to the regulator, or in Québec, the securities regulatory authority, that the change has been tested according to prudent business practices and is operating as designed.

+- (4) Subsection (3.1) does not apply to a marketplace if the change must be made immediately to address a failure, malfunction or material delay of its systems or equipment if - (a) the marketplace immediately notifies the regulator, or in Québec, the securities regulatory authority, and, if applicable, its regulation services provider of its intention to make the change; and - (b) the marketplace publishes the changed technology requirements as soon as practicable.

-12.3.1 Uniform Test Symbols
+Uniform Test Symbols

-A marketplace must use uniform test symbols, as set by a regulator, or in Québec, the securities regulatory authority, for the purpose of performing testing in its production environment.
+12.3.1 A marketplace must use uniform test symbols, as set by a regulator, or in Québec, the securities regulatory authority, for the purpose of performing testing in its production environment.

-12.4 Business Continuity Planning
+Business Continuity Planning